Department of Government & External Affairs, and Community Impact

 Communication and External Affairs Manager

-The Office of Government & External Affairs, and Strategic Partnerships works with others others across the institution to position Wheelock for: leadership, engagement, visibility, funding, and partnership opportunities that advance the institutional mission and core purpose—to improve the lives of children and families—and contribute to strategic institutional priorities.
+The Department of Government & External Affairs, and Community Impact works with others others across the institution to position Wheelock for: leadership, engagement, visibility, funding, and partnership opportunities that advance the institutional mission and core purpose—to improve the lives of children and families—and contribute to strategic institutional priorities.

 Areas of Focus